Chinchero: Birthplace of the Rainbow

 Below, shades of green are made from Chilq’ua leaves, a weedy bush that grows everywhere in Peru.
 Used primarily to obtain a light green, it can also be combined with mordant cupric sulfate to create a much darker green.

-Cochinilla or Cochineal a parasite that lives on prickly tunas (or cactus) is used for carmine red dye.
+Cochinilla or Cochineal a parasite that lives on prickly tunas (or cactus) and is used for carmine red dye.

-The parasite called cochinilla or cochineal (Dactylopius coccus) is a bug parasite of plants belonging to the family Dactylopidae , whose host is the prickly tunas (Opuntia ).
-The bug is also known as cochineal carmine, cochineal, nocheztli and "Wheel of Death".
+The parasite called cochinilla or cochineal (Dactylopius coccus) is a bug parasite of plants belonging to the family Dactylopidae, whose host is the prickly tunas (Opuntia).
+The bug is also known as cochineal carmine, cochineal, nocheztli, and "Wheel of Death".

 The stove where they boil water and create the mixtures for the dyeing process.